jenniferdsgn/jenniferdsgn.github.io/_posts/2016-11-08-site-launched.md

 <h1>Blogging with GitHub and Jekyll </h1>

 <h2>Wordpress</h2>
- is a powerful tool  differentiation between wordpress.org and .com o wordpress.com
+is a powerful tool, differentiation between wordpress.org and .com wordpress.com
- pros: easy to use, straightforward interface, documentation  cons: freemium, you have to pay for decent designs, many restrictions, even when paid not very flexible o wordpress.org
+pros: easy to use, straightforward interface, documentation
+cons: freemium, you have to pay for decent designs, many restrictions, even when paid not very flexible wordpress.org
- pros: extreme customizability, lots to learn, if you learned it you can add it to your portfolio, large community, detailed documentation  cons: learning curve, time, finding a host -> usually paid o wordpress in general
+pros: extreme customizability, lots to learn, if you learned it you can add it to your portfolio, large community, detailed documentation cons: learning curve, time, finding a host -> usually paid wordpress in general
- pros: established name, common platform, comment system, gravatar cons: it is literally everywhere.
+pros: established name, common platform, comment system, gravatar cons: it is literally everywhere.

 <h2>What I want to achieve:<\h2>
- Uni: Make tutors happy for Interior + Environmental Design, follow change by design brief  Portfolio: Slowly build up portfolio for web presence after graduation
+uni: Make tutors happy for Interior + Environmental Design, follow change by design brief
+Portfolio: Slowly build up portfolio for web presence after graduation

 <h2>Wait but what is there beyond academic and professional success? </h2>
 Learn, Have fun, Make it look nice, -because I am a designer and artist-, Document progress –where am I and where am I going?-, honest voice